Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Discrete diffusion models

+In addition, similarly we also consider the set $\mcs$ as defined in~\eqref{eq:def_mc} with these new functions, using the same notation.
 Note that at the boundary $x^\ell = 0$, backward jumps are not allowed, as the corresponding transition rate is zero, so the process can only move to the right from that state.
-In addition, since the generator $\foqbrw$ is time-independent, the stability condition is automatically satisfied, therefore~\Cref{ass:ctcm} holds. ~\Cref{ass:non_explo} is also easily satisfied; see~\Cref{prop:non_explosive_brw} for completeness.
+In addition, since the generator $\foqbrw$ is time-independent, the stability condition is automatically satisfied, therefore~\Cref{ass:ctcm} holds. ~\Cref{ass:non_explo} is also easily satisfied; see Appendix \ref{sec:further_brw} for completeness.
 Thus, $(\foXbrw_t)_{t\in [0,\Tf]}$ is well-defined.

-Concerning the long-term behavior, it is well-known that $(\foXbrw_t)_{t \in [0,\Tf]}$ converges geometrically in Kullback Leibler divergence to the multidimensional Poisson distribution $\brw = \mathrm{Poisson}(1)^{\otimes d} \in \mathcal{P}(\N^d)$.
-Furthermore, \citet[Section 3]{conforti2022probabilistic} showed that $\brw$ satisfies the modified log-Sobolev inequality with constant $1$, which implies an exponential entropy decay:
+Concerning the long-term behavior, it is well-known that $(\foXbrw_t)_{t \in [0,\Tf]}$ converges geometrically in KL divergence to the multidimensional Poisson distribution $\brw = \mathrm{Poisson}(1)^{\otimes d} \in \mathcal{P}(\N^d)$.
+Furthermore, \cite[Theorem 1.1]{Wu2000ANM} and \cite[Section 3]{conforti2022probabilistic} showed that $\brw$ satisfies the modified log-Sobolev inequality with constant $1$, which implies an exponential entropy decay:

-In this setting,~\eqref{eq:backward_generator_ctmc} holds with $\tilde{q}^{\mathrm{BRW}}_t (x,y) = \foqbrw (x,y)$ and
+In this setting,~\eqref{eq:backward_generator_ctmc} holds with $\tilde{q}^{\mathrm{BRW}}_t = \foqbrw $ and

 for $x,y \in \N^d$ and $t\in [0,\Tf]$, where $\tmubrw \eqdef \mubrw/\brw$; see~\Cref{lem:formula_u_brw} for completeness.
-Similar to the two aforementioned cases, the discrete score above can also be expressed as a conditional expectation, which enables stable training; see \Cref{prop:condition_expectation_brw} for detailed proof.
+Similar to the two aforementioned cases, the discrete score above can also be expressed as a conditional expectation, which enables stable training; see \Cref{sec:further_brw}.

 The generative process described in~\Cref{sec:CTMC_timereversal} is associated with the trained generator specified in~\eqref{eq:generator_generative_ctmc} with